Ichmed/Thousndoor/Rules II/Public/10 Basic Rules/30 Taking an Action.md

 | 12     | Hard                                              |
 | 18     | Very Hard                                         |

-The Game Master then subtracts the Difficulty of the Action (decided secretly beforehand), based on the resulting number determine the Outcome of your action as follows:
+The Game Master then subtracts the Difficulty of the Action (decided secretly beforehand).
+Based on the resulting number determine the Outcome of your action as follows:

 | Result        | Name                 | Prose                                    |
 | ------------- | -------------------- | ---------------------------------------- |